 “Swear it, Jerine Masterson!”

-A quick glance up and down the broad hallway confirmed that they were still alone.
-Kir’Ana drew closer to her old friend.
-“I leave for Pallas in just a few days,” she murmured.
+A quick glance up and down the broad hallway confirmed that we were still alone.
+I drew closer to my oldest friend.
+“I leave for Pallas in just a few days,” I murmured.

 “For your apprenticeship with the Grey Shields.
 Is there a problem?
 I know it took you forever to convince your mother to let you go.”

-“I’m not going the apprenticeship.
-I’m leaving, and not coming back.
+“I’m not going to the apprenticeship.
+While on the way, I’m going to disappear.
+I’m leaving and not coming back.
 Ever.”

-Jerine stood quietly as if waiting for Kir’Ana to offer the punch-line.
+Jerine stood quietly as if waiting for the punch-line.
 When none came, she lashed out.
 “Stop it, Kir’Ana.
 Just stop it.
 That makes no sense at all.
 What do you mean you’re not coming back?
 Where would you go?
 Why would you want to?
 Your mother–,”

 “Keep your voice down!”
-Kir’Ana interrupted.
+I interrupted.
 “I am doing this for my mother.
 And for the good of the Protectorates.
 I have to go.”

-The truth of those words stung Kir’Ana as she uttered them aloud for the first time.
-If a Touran Queen’s only child were to die or go missing, by law she must give birth or adopt a new heir.
-But Kir’Ana would soon go mad; all veriants did, and often violently so.
-She knew her mother well.
-It would kill her to replace her only child if she still lived.
-However, there was no cure for veriance.
-With all the other problems plaguing the Protectorates, both foreign and domestic, a leadership crisis could be disastrous.
+The truth of those words stung as I uttered them aloud for the first time.
+If a Touran monarch’s only child died or went missing, by law they must produce a new heir or adopt.
+I would soon go violently mad; all veriant teens did.
+My mother was well past childbearing years, and it would kill her to replace me if I still lived.
+But if she did not choose a new heir, everyone would soon learn that a veriant was in line for the throne.
+With all the other problems plaguing the Protectorates, both foreign and domestic, a leadership crisis would be disastrous.

-So Kir’Ana would disappear, allowing everyone in Touran to consider her dead.
-Freeing her mother to do what she must in the name of the kingdom.
+So I would vanish, allowing everyone in Touran to consider me dead and freeing my mother to do what she must.

 The sound of distant horns echoed through the dim corridor.
 Three short tones in a row, then a long, mournful final blow; the all-clear signal.